 One step we have taken is to boost our recruitment efforts, taking on board additional carers to manage an increased demand on our services.
 As a result, we have successfully been able to cover sickness and isolation with ease, while increasing our capacity to accept patients who have been recently discharged from hospital and will require additional support as part of their recovery.
 For those individuals who are transitioned from a hospital to a care home, we have been meticulous in ensuring they are self isolated, with care in their rooms for a minimum of 14 days.

-We also supply all of our staff with full PPE and they are provided the opportunity at any time to resupply as they see fit.
+We also supply all of our staff with full Personal Protective Equipment (PPE) and they are provided the opportunity at any time to resupply as they see fit.
 As a company, we recognised from an early stage the potential for there to be a shortage of PPE due to an increase in global demand and a shortage across supply chains.
 Building strong relationships with a selection of international suppliers, fortunately we have been able to create our own supply chain, through which we have been able to supply all of our care homes and carers with the PPE they require.
 Additionally, within our branches and care homes we have installed hygiene stations across the premises, providing hand sanitizer for our employees to use as an extra precautionary step.

 Additionally, working with the local authorities we have improved our testing capacity, which has helped to prevent and control outbreaks allowing us to take the right steps at the right time to reduce the spread of the virus and to protect the most vulnerable.
 Also, working closely with the NHS and coinciding with our limitations in place surrounding care home visits.
 Eleanor has ensured that all of our care homes now support the NHS Test and Trace, keeping a temporary record of current and previous residents, visitors and staff.